 The Best Treatments for Dent in Thigh Muscle:

 After reading the causes, it should take your scare away!
 The indentation in thigh muscle is nothing but just some additional pressure on your thighs.
 When you are sitting with a heavy object on your thighs for an extended period, you might notice the dent in thigh muscle.
+For best practices, try to learn how to get a Jiggly butt to maintain fitness.

 Gain some weight if you are lean: